Yandex Cloud

 4. Under Basic parameters:

-• Optionally, enter a cluster Description.
+• Optionally, specify your cluster Description.

 • PRODUCTION: For stable versions of your applications.

 • PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+The prestable environment is similar to the production environment and is also covered by an SLA.
+However, it receives new features, improvements, and bug fixes earlier.
 In the prestable environment, you can test new versions for compatibility with your application.

 • Specify the DBMS version.